NaluKit/nalu-examples/NaluDominoLoginApplication/README.md

-# Nalu example demontrating the implementation of a login feature
+# Example demonstrating the implementation of a login feature
 This example demonstrates how to implement a lgoin feature into an application.

 ## Using